Sperm VitalStain 2 x 20 mL

 Storage and Stability

-Store between 10-40°C. When stored under these conditions, Sperm VitalStain has a shelf-life of 24 months from date of production.
-Expiry date is shown on both bottles and cartons.
+• When stored unopened within this temperature range, Sperm VitalStain has a shelf life of 12 months from the date of production.
+The expiry date is printed on both the bottles and the cartons.

 Precautions and warnings